wookey-project/ewok-kernel/doc/syscalls/sys_log.rst

 Synopsis
 """"""""

-EwoK provide a kernel-controlled logging facility on which any userspace task can communicate.
+EwoK provides a kernel-controlled logging facility with which any userspace task can communicate.
 This kernel-controlled logging interface is used for debugging and/or informational purpose and is accessible through the configured kernel U(S)ART.